SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 Instructions

-1. Preheat oven to 350 degrees
+1. Preheat oven to 350 degrees.

-3. In a medium size mixing bowl combine ground meat, grated veggies, chopped onion, uncooked rice, salt, pepper and parsley.
+3. In a medium-sized mixing bowl combine the ground meat, grated veggies, chopped onion, uncooked rice, salt, pepper, and parsley.
+Mix by hand until well combined.

-5. Form into 12-15 meatballs, about ¼ cup mixture for each meatball.
+4. Next, form the mixture into 12-15 meatballs, using about ¼ cup of the mixture for each meatball.

-7. In a small mixing bowl, mix condensed soup (orhomemade version) with 1¾ cups water.
-Mix and pour over meatballs.
-Cover tightly with foil and bake for 1 hour and fifteen minutes.
+6. In a small mixing bowl, whisk the condensed soup (or homemade version) with 1¾ cups water, and then pour over meatballs.

-8. Spoon extra sauce over the top of the meatballs and serve with your favorite, steamed veggies and salad or over rice.
+8. Spoon extra sauce over the top of the meatballs and serve with your favorite steamed veggies and salad or over rice.

 Don't forget dessert

-9 Comments
+18 Comments

 Like it?
 Share it!